Redoxblox raises $31M to commercialize its energy storage booster’

 RedoxBlox thermochemical storage container units

-RedoxBlox uses a chemically reactive metal oxide to pack more energy into its thermochemical storage systems aimed at industrial decarbonization.
-(RedoxBlox)
+Redoxblox uses a chemically reactive metal oxide to pack more energy into its thermochemical storage systems aimed at industrial decarbonization.
+(Redoxblox)

 Many of the world’s hardest-to-decarbonize industries face a similar challenge: how to obtain the white-hot heat their operations need — without using fossil fuels.

-RedoxBlox, a San Diego-based startup that landed $31 million in venture investment on Wednesday, says it has found a clever way to achieve this task: using the power of chemical reactions to store energy at 1,500 degrees Celsius for hours at a time.
+Redoxblox, a San Diego-based startup that landed $31 million in venture investment on Wednesday, says it has found a clever way to achieve this task: using the power of chemical reactions to store energy at 1,500 degrees Celsius for hours at a time.

-That’s one way to describe the electrochemical storage breakthrough that RedoxBlox has been working on commercializing for the past four years.
+That’s one way to describe the electrochemical storage breakthrough that Redoxblox has been working on commercializing for the past four years.
 At its heart is a proprietary metal oxide developed by company co-founder James Klausner that’s capable of undergoing a reversible redox cycle — a chemical reaction that can discharge a blast of energy.

 The firm is still in the early stages compared with some of its thermal storage competitors, but aims to eventually help industries from food processing to chemical and cement production clean up their heating.